KIT-FAST/modalAnalysis-OMA-EMA/README.md

 The eigenforms are determined in a second least-square step.
 This method can also identify closely spaced eigenmodes and provides clear, easily interpretable stabilization diagrams.

-The p-LSCF method implemented as a fully automated program in MATLAB in this repository was built in a Bachelor thesis and verified by several data sets.
+The p-LSCF method implemented as a fully automated program in MATLAB in this repository was built in a Bachelor's thesis at KIT, Germany (see [here](#reference) and verified by several data sets.

 ## Install